Memory Loader

 Address Increment Switch

-When the Address Increment switch is ON, the LAR is incremented after each operation.
+When the Address Increment switch is ON, the LAR counts up by one automatically after each operation.
 In RAM Read Mode, the LAR is incremented on every CLK pulse.
 In RAM Write Mode, the LAR is incremented on each clock pulse when in the WRAM state.

 Read/Write RAM Mode Switch